NuGet/PoliteCaptcha/README.md

 ## Q & A
 **How do I bypass the CAPTCHA during development or test automation?**
 PoliteCaptcha includes a BypassCaptchaGenerator and BypassCaptchaValidator which bypass all CAPTCHA generation and validation.
-You can selectively register these implementations of the ICaptchaGenerator and ICaptchaValidator interfaces in the current dependency resolver as needed (see the sample website for an example).
+You can selectively register these implementations of the [`ICaptchaGenerator`](https://github.com/NuGet/PoliteCaptcha/blob/master/PoliteCaptcha/ICaptchaGenerator.cs) and [`ICaptchaValidator`](https://github.com/NuGet/PoliteCaptcha/blob/master/PoliteCaptcha/ICaptchaValidator.cs) interfaces in the current dependency resolver as needed; see [Bypassing the Fallback CAPTCHA](https://github.com/NuGet/PoliteCaptcha/wiki/Bypassing-the-Fallback-CAPTCHA) for more information.

 **What happens if JavaScript is disabled?**
 The polite spam prevention requires JavaScript; if it is disabled, spam prevention falls back to a rude CAPTCHA so that the user can still use the form.